Cryotherapy: Ice pack therapy

-Ice is not commonly used prior to rehabilitation or performance because of its known adverse effects to performance such as decreased myotatic reflex and force production, as well as a decrease in balance immediately following ice pack therapy for 20 minutes.
-However, if ice pack therapy is applied for less than 10 minutes, performance can occur without detrimental effects.
-If the ice pack is removed at this time, athletes are sent back to training or competition directly with no decrease in performance.
-Ice has also been shown to possibly slow and impair muscle protein synthesis and repair in recreational athletes.
-This is especially true for cold water immersion, but equivalent controlled studies have not been done to see if the same effects hold true for ice packs.
-Regardless, ice has been shown in studies to inhibit the uptake of dietary protein post-muscle conditioning exercise.

 Although there are many positive effects of cryotherapy in athletes' short-term recovery, in recent years, there has been much controversy regarding whether cryotherapy is actually beneficial or may be detrimental.
 While inflammation that occurs post-injury or from a damaging exercise may be detrimental to secondary tissue, it is beneficial for the structural and functional repair of the damaged tissue.
 Therefore, some researchers are now recommending that ice not be used so as not to delay the natural healing process following an injury.
 The original RICE (rest, ice, compression, elevation) method was rescinded because the inflammatory response is necessary for the healing process, and this practice may delay healing instead of facilitating it.
 Animal studies also show that a disrupted inflammatory stage of healing may lead to impaired tissue repair and redundant collagen synthesis.

-One study concludes that cryotherapy has a positive impact on the short-term recovery of athletes.
-Cryotherapy helped manage muscle soreness and facilitate recovery within the first 24 hours following a sport-related activity.
-Athletes who use cryotherapy within the first 24 hours to alleviate pain recovered at a faster rate than athletes who did not use cryotherapy after their sport-related activity.
+There is also some evidence indicating that using ice pack therapy for longer than 10 minutes prior to exercise can negatively impact performance.
+Most studies conclude that cryotherapy has a positive impact on alleviating pain within the first 24 hours of a sport related activity.
+However the evidence on long-term recovery is still limited.